 I found five styrofoam pumpkins at the Dollar Tree for a grand total of five bucks.
 They’re perfectly lovely and neutral now, but before the makeover, they were not quite so lovely.
 They needed to take it down a notch in the “in your face” department.
 But, don’t overlook the potential of something, especially when it’s a buck!

 So I grabbed some white spray paint from the garage and gave them a light coat or two.
 I didn’t worry about covering them completely.
 However – learn from me!
 Don’t just use paint.
 Get primer.
 The light dusting of paint I put on wasn’t good enough.
-My paint didn’t want to adhere afterwards.
+My paint didn’t want to adhere afterward.
 These are styrofoam pumpkins and they are almost waxy feeling on the outside.
-If I had used primer, my DIY project would’ve been much easier.
+If I had used a primer, my DIY project would’ve been much easier.

 - Spray your pumpkins with spray primer, not just white paint